Announcement: Major Report Launch Coming January 2026

-Empowering Young Minds: CanAfro Volunteers Lead Mentorship and Storytelling Workshop for African Children in KW
+Empowering Young Minds: CanAfro Volunteers Lead Mentorship and Storytelling Workshop for African Children in KWC

-Volunteers from the CanAfro Research Institute recently delivered a free mentorship and workshop session for African children in the Kitchener-Waterloo region on July 25, 2025.
+Volunteers from the CanAfro Research Institute recently delivered a free mentorship and workshop session for African children in the Kitchener-Waterloo and Cambridge region recently.
 Drawing on the Institute's ongoing research, the interactive sessions explored themes of history, storytelling, and mental health, offering a culturally-grounded space for learning, reflection, and self-expression.

 The program aimed to strengthen cultural pride, build resilience, and foster a sense of belonging among the youth.
 Children engaged in meaningful conversations, creative activities, and shared personal narratives inspired by CanAfro's findings.